redoxcode/Pyro/Building_instructions.md

   - Check all solder joints of the headers.
 - If everything is good, separate both PCBs again and continue.
 ## 8. Solder the eurorack power connector
-- Solder the male 10-pin IDC connector OR 2 5-pin male headers for the eurorack power connector.
+- Solder the male 10-pin IDC connector for the eurorack power cable.
 - The eurorack power connector is located left of the Pyro logo on the main PCB.
 - The 'I2C EX' header should only be soldered if you need it to connect extension modules.
 ## 9. Solder the jack sockets